keithasaurus/koda-validate/README.md

     Neighborhood, key("name", StringValidator(not_blank)), key("city", city_validator)
 )

-# errors are nested
+# Errors are nested in predictable manner
 assert neighborhood_validator({"name": "Bushwick", "city": {}}) == Err(
     {"city": {"name": ["key missing"]}}
 )

 ```
-If you have any concerns about being able to handle different types of key or object requirements, please see some of
+If you have any concerns about being able to handle specific types of key or object requirements, please see some of
 the other validators and helpers below:
 - [OneOf2 / OneOf3](#oneof2--oneof3)
 - [MapValidator](#mapvalidator)